Honda Jazz hybrid reliability & safety rating

 Honda Jazz hybrid reliability & problems

 These include autonomous emergency braking (which can spot cyclists and apply the brakes when turning into the path of another vehicle), adaptive cruise control, lane-keeping assistance, traffic-sign recognition, automatic headlights and an intelligent speed limiter.
-EX cars get blind-spot monitoring with cross-traffic monitoring as well.
+The Advance and Advance Sport also get blind-spot monitoring with cross-traffic monitoring as well, although not on the Crosstar version.
 Much of that kit is often not standard on some much more expensive machinery.

 In This Review